AI Screenr

 Sort by score, not by calendar

-Every interview produces an identical structured report — 0–100 across 8 default rubric dimensions, 4-point recommendation, evidence-backed strengths/risks.
-Review the ranked shortlist on your schedule; forget the call calendar entirely.
+Every interview produces the same structured report — 0–100 across 8 default scoring criteria, 4-point recommendation, strengths and risks with evidence.
+Review the ranked shortlist on your own schedule.

 Try parallel voice AI interviews.
 3 free interviews, no credit card.